nextbreakpoint/infrastructure-as-code/README.md

 - Jenkins, SonarQube and Artifactory for creating a continuous delivery pipeline

-- Consul for monitoring servers and
+- Consul for monitoring servers and services

-- Kubernetes for orchestrating Docker containers
+- Kubernetes and ECS for orchestrating Docker containers

 ## How to create the infrastructure